-This decadent melt-in-your-mouth three ingredient Vegan Fudge is foolproof.
+This decadent Melt-in-Your-Mouth 3 Ingredient Vegan Fudge is sweet, rich, and creamy.
 Made in minutes, it couldn't be any easier!

 Who doesn't love an easy dessert?
-This three ingredient Vegan Fudge is so easy and so satisfying, you'll wonder why you made it any other way.
+This 3 Ingredient Vegan Fudge is so easy and so satisfying, you'll wonder why you made it any other way.
 No thermometer needed!

 (Salt doesn't count as one of the ingredients - there's no need to write me a comment that I can't count.)